PiDP-8/I Software

 Official Project Resources

-The current PiDP-8/I software has many more features and many fewer bugs than Oscar's version, but in the end, both do more or less the same thing, so Oscar's documentation still applies fairly well.
-The primary source of discrepancies between his documentation and our software stem from file name changes.
+The current PiDP-8/I software has many more features and many fewer bugs than Oscar's original version, but in the end both do more or less the same thing, so Oscar's documentation still applies fairly well.
+The primary source of discrepancies between his documentation and this software are described on the Major Differences wiki page.

 You're welcome to discuss this version of the PiDP-8/I software on the PiDP-8/I mailing list, hosted by Google Groups.
-Those active in its development participate there and usually react to posts about this software quickly.
+Those active in its development participate there and usually react quickly to posts about this software.

 Project Documentation

-This software project has its own documentation and tutorials, which I've collected here for convenience:
+This software project has its own documentation and tutorials, collected here for convenience:

 SIMH Documentation

 The PiDP-8/I software project is based on the actively-developed official version of SIMH.
-(As opposed to Bob Supnik's personal 3.x branch which still comes up high in search results.)
-The SIMH project has its own documentation, but for convenience I've provided PDF versions of the relevant subset here:
+The SIMH project has its own documentation, but PDF versions of the relevant subset are provided here for convenience:

 Rare PDP-8 Documentation